ajmedeio/portfolio/content/index.md

 Path: Systematically connect us with personalized sources of awe, joy, and challenge.

-(in as few words as possible)

----

 Please, have a look around, I'm particularly fond of the [[endeavors/index|Endeavors]] section where you'll find some of my works.

-Words *and* their absence have meaning and naming is important.
+Or, for a consolidated view of my experiences, check out my [[2_resume|Resume]].

 If we structure a thought correctly, categorize and store it appropriately, it might be remembered far after we're gone.

 ---